Oregon by the Numbers for 2018 released

 “Numbers never tell the whole story, but numbers do speak loudly,” Kubisch says.
 “They help us understand where we need to look, listen and act to make positive differences in our communities.”

-Printed copies of Oregon By the Numbers is available for free to residents of Oregon and Siskiyou County, Calif., through the Foundation’s Select Books program.
+Printed copies of Oregon By the Numbers are available (while supplies last) for free to residents of Oregon and Siskiyou County, Calif., through the Foundation’s Select Books program.

 Others can download a PDF version for no charge.